-1 Year Course: 10 credits

-Prerequisite Parent/Guardian/Student agreement to participate in all 4 years; concurrent enrollment in courses that satisfy UC "A-G" requirements
+Parent/Guardian/Student agreement to participate in all 4 years; concurrent enrollment in courses that satisfy UC "A-G" requirements

-Grade Level 12

-CSU/UC Category G

-NCAA approved No

-Graduation Requirement Electives

 Description: This is the last year of a four-year program.
 Students will complete their required courses for college admission, complete college applications, demonstrate abilities in analytical writing, improve oral communication through Socratic Seminars, prepare for external exams, and complete their AVID portfolios.